 Can Foreigners Buy an Apartment in Vietnam?
 What the Process Actually Looks Like

 Most coverage of this topic treats foreign buyers as a single category.
 That is where a lot of confusion starts.
-If you are married to a Vietnamese citizen residing in Vietnam, you likely qualify for domestic-equivalent ownership rights — no 50-year cap, no building quota restriction — under the Housing Law 2023 (Article 20, Clause 2, Point c).
+If you are married to a Vietnamese citizen residing in Vietnam, you likely qualify for domestic-equivalent ownership rights, with no 50-year cap and no building quota restriction, under the Housing Law 2023 (Article 20, Clause 2, Point c).
 If you are a standard foreign national, you are subject to a 50-year initial ownership term and a 30% cap on foreign-owned units per building.
 Understanding which track applies to you is the first thing to establish, before you look at a single listing.

-For most long-stay foreigners — retirees, long-term expats, foreign professionals — the purchase process is navigable, but it is slow, document-heavy, and genuinely dependent on getting independent legal advice before signing anything.
-The developer's sales team is not a substitute.
+For most long-stay foreigners, including retirees, long-term expats, and foreign professionals, buying is possible, but the process is slow, paperwork-heavy, and hard to do safely without independent legal advice before signing anything.

 Who Needs to Read This Carefully: The Two Legal Tracks